tbroyer/gradle-apt-plugin/README.md

     apt {
       // whether annotation processing is enabled in Eclipse isAptEnabled = tasks.getByName<JavaCompile>("compileJava").aptOptions.annotationProcessing
-      // where Eclipse will output the generated sources; value is interpreted as per project.file() genSrcDir = file(".apt_generated")
+      // where Eclipse will output the generated sources; values are interpreted as per project.file() genSrcDir = file(".apt_generated")
+      genTestSrcDir = file(".apt_generated_tests")
       // whether annotation processing is enabled in the editor isReconcileEnabled = true
       // a map of annotation processor options; a null value will pass the argument as -Akey rather than -Akey=value